adrianyk/ES_CW2_Music_Synthesiser/README.md

 9. [Advanced Features](#advanced-features)

 ## Introduction
 This GitHub repo serves as the submission for ES CW2.
 The full core functionality of the ES-SynthStarter has been implemented.
 In addition, advanced functionality and timing analyses are discussed below.
+The binary `.bin` file can be found in the `bin` folder, and the source code in the `src` folder.
+The `misc` folder contains code from the initial testing and development phases, used for separately refining advanced features.

 ## Completed Core Functionalities
 ![](images/default.jpg)